The Lord's Supper

 Passed from Death to Life

-The third and fourth heads are taken together, since in the Remonstrance of 1610 the two sections (three and four) really dealt with the same topic.
-Further, the two maters confessed, though distinct, are also directly complementary.
-The Articles 1-5 form the third head of doctrine, and maintain the teaching concerning the total depravity of man.
-All lie under the curse of God's wrath (L,1).
+The third and fourth heads of the Canons of Dort are taken together, since in the Remonstrance of 1610, the two sections (III and IV) really dealt with the same topic.
+Further, the two matters confessed, though distinct, are also directly complementary.
+Articles 1-5 form the third head of doctrine, and maintain the teaching concerning the total depravity of man.
+All lie under the curse of God's wrath.
 Articles 6-17 constitute the fourth point of doctrine, that is, the insuperability of God's work of grace.

 The Death of Christ and The Redemption of Man By It

-The Canons of Dort may be seen as incorporating a simple theme of the gospel upon which one builds in ever widening concentric circles.
+The Canons of Dort may be seen as incorporating a simple theme of the gospel, upon which one builds in ever widening concentric circles.
 The theme is the sovereign grace of God and His free election without regard to persons.
-The sovereign decision of God is enhanced and exalted in His equally free decision to pass by other persons, leaving them in the ruin in which they plunged themselves, and ultimately pronouncing condemnation upon them due to their own hardness of heart and wilful disobedience.
+The sovereign decision of God is enhanced and exalted in His equally free decision to pass by other persons, leaving them in the ruin in which they plunged themselves, and ultimately pronouncing condemnation upon them, due to their own hardness of heart and willful disobedience.
 The second head of doctrine elaborates on this theme.

 Prayer

-PRAYER: If we understand the law properly, we are inevitably led to the LORD’s requirement of true prayer.
+If we understand the law properly, we are inevitably led to the LORD’s requirement of true prayer.
 The law requires sincere communion with the LORD.
 Because of sin, we know how often we fail in keeping the law.
 Therefore, we may and must approach the throne of grace to ask for God's help.
-With the fulfilment of the sacrifices in Christ's work of the cross, we may pray with boldness and confidence.
-He sits at God's right hand and intercedes for us.
+With the fulfilment of the sacrifices in Christ's work of the cross, we may pray with boldness and confidence, because Christ sits at God's right hand and intercedes for us.

 The Law of God (II)

-The First Commandment is the most important commandment, dealing with our acknowledgment of the one, true God.
-The LORD has revealed Himself as the one, only God, Deuteronomy 6:4; Psalm 96:4, 5.
-There are no other gods beside Him, Isaiah 45:5, 6.
-Therefore He does not permit His people to make any other gods, either in place of Him or alongside of Him.
+The First Commandment is the most important commandment, dealing with our acknowledgment of the one true God.
+The LORD has revealed Himself as the one only God (Deuteronomy 6:4; Psalm 96:4-5).
+There are no other gods beside Him (Isaiah 45:5-6.
+Therefore He does not permit His people to make any other gods, either in place of Him or alongside Him.
 The universe and all that is in it belongs to Him, and is subject to Him

 The Law of God (I)